 It all started in 1535, when Jacques Cartier landed here, and the first trading port was created in what is now Quebec.
 Since then, the city has become the province's capital and a popular destination for its sights, architecture, and food.
-Visit the famous Chateau Frontenac, the world's most photographed hotel or one of the many national historic sites, each a sight to behold in its own right.
+Visit the famous Château Frontenac, the world's most photographed hotel, or one of the many national historic sites, each a sight to behold in its own right.
 But walking through the Old Port or the Plains of Abraham is, perhaps, the best way to feel and breathe in the historical atmosphere of the city.

 Quebec City boasts a charm one could only find in one of the oldest towns in America.
 Imbued with history and surrounded by the only fortifications north of Mexico, it is truly a place like no other.

-Walking along its cobbled streets and narrow pathways, one is surrounded by an Old France feel, a remnant of the past that has made Quebec City what it is today.
+Walking along its cobbled streets and narrow pathways, one is surrounded by an Old France feel—a remnant of the past that has made Quebec City what it is today.

-The UNESCO-protected old district and lower city are where the heart of the province's capital beats the strongest, with tiny eateries and vibrant cafés just a few steps away from street artists.
+The UNESCO-protected old district and Lower City are where the heart of the province's capital beats the strongest, with tiny eateries and vibrant cafés just a few steps away from street artists.
 Take a stroll in the Quartier Petit Champlain for some of the best sights in the center or walk by the St. Lawrence, the river that gave Quebec City the name of "where the river narrows."

 Quebec City is so picturesque that you might at some point forget it's a real city.
-The tiny streets and tiny houses will take you back in time and away from what you would expect of a North American city.
+The narrow streets and tiny houses will take you back in time and away from what you would expect of a North American city.
 However, if the shops, cafés, and restaurants are adorable, the streets and monuments will remind you of the historical importance of Quebec.

 Quartier Petit Champlain